creme332/Binomial-Distribution-Visualiser/README.md

 `NumberOfDP` determines the number of decimal places in the numbers displayed on the scale.
 Condition that must always be satisfied : `Subdivisions > NumberOfDP`
 # Future work #
-- [ ] Ensure that it works on an online compiler.
 - [ ] Color the graph
 # Inspiration #
 https://homepage.divms.uiowa.edu/~mbognar/applets/bin.html